 An overview

-Data cleaning is a critical step of data analysis, especially considering the messy nature of real-world data, which often includes duplicates, errors, incomplete entries, and irrelevant formats.
-Addressing these issues is essential for producing accurate, reliable, and reproducible results.
+Data cleaning is a critical step of data analysis, especially considering the messy nature of real-world data, which often includes duplicates, errors, incomplete entries, irrelevant formats, etc. Addressing these issues is essential for producing accurate, reliable, and reproducible results.
 However, data cleaning can pose a substantial barrier in data analysis due to the time-consuming nature of the process.

 {cleanepi} is an R package designed specifically to address this challenge by offering tools to clean, curate, and standardize datasets.
 Tailored specifically for epidemiological data and compatible with data frame-like structures, {cleanepi} offers a suite of functions designed to streamline common data cleaning tasks.